26 Innovative Ecommerce Marketing Tips from the Experts

 - When I was selling shoes, I sold on over 5 different online platforms/apps and also sold in person from anywhere to Craigslist and conventions.
 All had mixed results and their own pros and cons, but when eBay proved the breadwinner I doubled down on that.

-I’ll call this the shotgun strategy: when in close range (i.e. after developing a target), quickly spray an arsenal of marketing strategies in the direction of your goal, and by doing so you’ll hedge the odds in your favor for getting an incredibly impactful hit.
+I’ll call this the shotgun strategy: when in close range (i.e. after developing a target), quickly spray an arsenal of small business marketing strategies in the direction of your goal, and by doing so you’ll hedge the odds in your favor for getting an incredibly impactful hit.

 The numerous pellets are more likely to be more lethal as a whole than a single .22.